Cryptolyfe/KRBYLAND/README.md

 Welcome to **KRBYLAND** – where retro meets radical in a neon-drenched digital universe!
 Step into a vibrant world where classic pixel vibes blend with modern blockchain magic.
 Whether you're here to explore a decentralized metropolis, connect with your favorite wallets, or simply vibe with the 8-bit tunes, KRBYLAND is your ultimate playground.

-## KRBYLAND
-- **Gig From Anywhere:**
+## KRBYLAND: Gig From Anywhere!

-  KRBYLAND revolutionizes live performances for musicians and DJs.
-Whether you're rocking a virtual nightclub as a fully customizable avatar or streaming your set on top video platforms, our platform enables you to gig from anywhere.
+  - **KRBYLAND revolutionizes live performances for musicians and DJs.** Whether you're rocking a virtual nightclub as a fully customizable avatar or streaming your set on top video platforms, our platform enables you to gig from anywhere.
 Experience a new monetization stream through crypto tips, point systems, and seamless payments—all designed to empower your creative journey.

 - **Seamless Wallet Integration:**
   With support for multiple wallets—from Ethereum-based MetaMask and Coinbase to Phantom for Solana/Sui networks—KRBYLAND makes connecting and switching between blockchain networks effortless.